 Surface water inflow to the Tule Subbasin occurs primarily via three native streams: Tule River, Deer Creek, and the White River.
 Flow in the Tule River is controlled through releases from Lake Success.
 Stream flow entering Lake Success is measured and distributed to various water rights holders as allocated at Success Dam in accordance with the Tule River Water Diversion Schedule and Storage Agreement.
 Releases of water from Lake Success and downstream diversions are documented in Tule River Association (TRA) annual reports.
-For water year 2018/19, 218,238 acre-ft of water was released to the Tule River from Success Reservoir.
+For water year 2019/2020, 60,300 acre-ft of water was released to the Tule River from Success Reservoir.
 Tule River diversions occur in the ETGSA and LTRID GSA (see Table 8).
-In water year 2018/19, 11,882 acre-ft of water flowed out of the Tule Subbasin via the Tule River.
+In water year 2019/20, no water flowed out of the Tule Subbasin via the Tule River.
 Channel infiltration and ET losses account for the balance of Tule River water that was not diverted or did not flow out of the subbasin.
-Surface water diversions from Deer Creek occur in the ETGSA, Pixley GSA, and Alpaugh GSA.
-No surface water diversions from the White River were reported in 2018/19.
-Total stream diversions in the Tule Subbasin for 2018/19 totaled 180,447 acre-ft as summarized in Table 8.
+No surface water diversions from Deer Creek or White River were reported in 2019/20.
+Total stream diversions in the Tule Subbasin for 2019/20 totaled 40,600 acre-ft as summarized in Table 8.